loganleland/binaryninja-haskell/README.md

 Currently targeting Binary Ninja Ultimate 5.1.8005-Stable.
 Once a 1.0 version is finished this repo will contain tags for each supported version of binary ninja.

+## Format
+All haskell files are formatted with https://github.com/tweag/ormolu .
+One way to accomplish this is executing: ```ormolu --mode inplace $(find . -name '*.hs')``` in the top level directory.